Course Tutors

 Scott and his wife, Kelli, are the proud parents of 8 children.
 In 2020, Scott completed his PhD in Philosophy at the University of Toronto, specializing in intentional action and free choice.
 Scott believes strongly in the value of the study of primary-source material and has facilitated primary-source reading groups on such topics as Aristotle’s Ethics, the philosophy of religion, the Early Church Fathers, and the Catechism of Trent.
 Recently, the Walshes relocated from Oshawa, Ontario to rural Saskatchewan, where they have been raising pigs, chickens, and turkeys while battling grasshoppers.

 John was homeschooled throughout his childhood before attending Wyoming Catholic College, a small Liberal Arts school in Wyoming.
-His educational background has given him a deep appreciation for the homeschooling journey, and his experience as a former WISDOM student has called him back to share that journey with others once again.
+He holds a Bachelor of Arts in Liberal Arts, and is currently pursuing his Ph.D in Literature at the University of Dallas.
+His educational background has given him a deep appreciation for the homeschooling journey, and his experience as a former WISDOM student has called him back to help others along that journey.
 John loves reading and writing, especially when he can share such activities with others.
-He loves discussing challenging questions using the Socratic Method in the classroom, and looks forward to a life of teaching and sharing the same experience with others.
+He loves discussing challenging questions using the Socratic Method in the classroom, and looks forward to a life of teaching and continued learning.
 John also loves spending time in nature and exploring the outdoors.
-He grew up on a ranch with livestock and a family garden, and is thankful that such an upbringing has grounded him in faith and family for the rest of his life.
+He grew up on a ranch with livestock and a garden, and is thankful that such an upbringing has grounded him in faith and family for the rest of his life.

 Serena Warnky grew up in the mountains of Northern California.
 Being homeschooled through 8th grade gave her lots of time to play outside, read everything in the small, local library, and make art and science projects.
 She finished high school at a small classical school where she was first introduced to the Great Books.
 After a bachelor's in English at Hillsdale College where she also helped edit the creative writing publication, she worked on a small organic farm in Virginia before doing something completely different and moving to Dallas, TX to teach.
 While teaching, she earned a masters degree in literature from the University of Dallas.
 She married her husband in 2020, and they live in a snug RV with their daughter, Beatrice, while they work on starting a working ranch in North Texas.